 - professional opportunities in the field of environmental science.

-Offered January-February and April-May, the program includes three classroom presentations on stream ecology and watersheds, macroinvertebrate identification, and data interpretation.
+Offered in two sessions (February-March or April-May), this intensive, hands-on program includes three classroom presentations on stream ecology and watersheds, macroinvertebrate identification, and data interpretation.
 Students participate in two field trips: a watershed walk collecting streamside habitat data and an all-day citizen science monitoring field trip.

 The data students collect is submitted to the California Environmental Data Exchange Network to be used by researchers and agencies throughout California.

-The Biomonitoring Program is funded by the Vallejo Flood and Wastewater District, the Solano County Department of Resource Management, and the City of Benicia.
+The Biomonitoring Program is funded by the Vallejo Flood and Wastewater District, the Solano County Department of Resource Management, Solano County Water Agency, and the City of Benicia.
 Additional program support is provided by the Vallejo Watershed Alliance and the Greater Vallejo Recreation District.

 For more information on this program, please contact Allison Martin.